Abedin, Weiner separating after new sexting allegations

 "After long and painful consideration and work on my marriage, I have made the decision to separate from my husband.
 Anthony and I remain devoted to doing what is best for our son, who is the light of our life.
 During this difficult time, I ask for respect for our privacy," Abedin said in a statement Monday.

-Weiner, who torpedoed his own political career five years ago with a sexting scandal and whose wife is Hillary Clinton's closest adviser, deleted his Twitter account after the latest report surfaced.
+Weiner, who torpedoed his own political career five years ago with a sexting scandal and whose wife is Clinton's closest adviser, deleted his Twitter account after the latest report surfaced.

 A Donald Trump supporter told the New York Post that the two of them exchanged racy photos over the course of about a year, including one exchange where she alleges that he sexted her with his son apparently sleeping next to him.